Have you asked yourself the following question:

 Still unsure about how many allowances you are entitled to?

-One of the best tools to use to figure out how many W-4 allowances you should claim is the IRS Withholding Calculator.
+One of the best tools to use to figure out how many W-4 allowances you should claim is the IRS Withholding Calculator, which will also help you figure out how the amount of tax withheld by your Employer.

 You should also check out IRS Publication 505.
 It’s the official instructions from the IRS to determine your allowances and estimating your taxes.